biermanncarl/cx16-concerto/readme.md

 # Welcome to CONCERTO

-CONCERTO is a music making program for the Commander X16.
-In its current shape, there is only the synth engine present and a couple of demo loops.
-The graphical user interface gives you full control over all sounds, even the ones used in the demos.
-Go explore what the X16 can do!
+CONCERTO is a synthesizer engine for the Commander X16.
+It is designed to be included in other applications.
+It comes with or without a user interface for editing sounds.

 In this document, you will find a quick start guide, and a brief explanation of the structure of the source code.